-Capturing the spirit of the Dolomites and Italian Alps we’ll be hosting just one tour in 2018, with a maximum group size of 12 riders and full on the road support from The Col Collective and Infocrank.
+Capturing the spirit of the Dolomites and Italian Alps we’ll be hosting just one tour in 2020, with a maximum group size of 10 riders and full on the road support from The Col Collective.

 THE WEEK IN BRIEF > 14 Cols / 400km / 14,000m elevation

-Day 2 - Sella Ronda loop clockwise (Passo Campolongo, Pordoi, Sella and Gardena) > 51km / 1683m elevation
+Day 2 - Sella Ronda loop clockwise - Passo Campolongo, Pordoi, Sella and Gardena > 51km / 1700m elevation

 Day 8 - Grande breakfast (you’ll need it by now) and transfers back to the airport.

-Arriving at Innsbruck airport we’ll collect you and your bike then transfer 20 minutes to the Infocrank HQ where we’ll build bikes over light refreshments and drop off bike boxes for the week.
-We’ll then transfer to Colfosco in the heart of the Dolomites with a gentle spin to get the legs turning again after travel.
+Arriving at Innsbruck airport we’ll collect you and your bike where we’ll then transfer to Colfosco in the heart of the Dolomites with a gentle spin to get the legs turning again after travel.

-While the Stelvio often steals the limelight, its little brother the Passo di Gavia (2,621m) is no less of a challenge and, in our opinion, one that out trumps the Stelvio for pure beauty.
+While the Stelvio often steals the limelight, its little brother the Passo di Gavia (2,621m) is no less of a challenge and, in our opinion, one that out trumps the Stelvio for pure ruggedness and beauty.
 Starting straight out of Bormio it’s amazing how close both climbs are to one another and yet how different they feel.
 The Gavia feels more wild and forgotten in comparison with iconic images of Andy Hampsten fighting the blizzard during the 1988 Giro d’Italia forever in its mind.
-Take your time, focus and enjoy the moment.
-At the summit you can either head back to base or if you’ve still got the energy it’ll be onwards (and upwards again) with Mike for the southern face of the Gavia from Ponte di Legno.
+Take your time, this is another long one at 25.6 kilometres in length, focus your mind and enjoy the moment.
+The combination of the Stelvio and Gavia that’s something that has to be ridden to be believed!

 After all that climbing you’ll be quite right in feeling very proud of yourself, and we will be too for being able to share the whole experience with you.
 After we hoover up the breakfast table all that remains is a little bike packing and transfer back to Innsbruck for a midday drop off.
 The legs may be stiff but we can guarantee the mountain memories that you’ll now have will burn brightly forevermore.

 This is a general itinerary to give you a good idea of what to expect.
 We may make some adjustments if we think we can further improve the week or if we need to dodge Mother Nature at any time.
-There’ll be options throughout the week to trim the days down depending on how you’re feeling so rest assured we’re here to look after you.
+There will be options throughout the week to trim the days down, or add more, depending on how you’re feeling so rest assured we’re here to look after you.